 Measuring Case Size

 There are two key parts of the watch you need to measure before changing your strap: the case and lugs.
-First, let’s delve in to measuring case size.
+First, let’s delve in to measuring case size; men’s watches are typically 38 mm to 45 mm, while women’s cases usually measure 35 mm or less.
 Most watches come with a specified case size in millimeters.
 However, when it comes to changing your bracelet or strap, it’s important to be completely certain of your case size.
 When you measure a round watch case, you’re measuring the diameter, not including the crown or any pushers.
 The crown is typically located at the three-o’clock position.
 Therefore, it’s best to measure the case from either the two-o’clock to the eight-o’clock position or the four-o’clock to the ten-o’clock position.
 Start by doing your best to align the ruler with one edge of the watch case.
 Then, simply read the measurement.
 Be sure to do so right at the opposite edge of the case and not at an angle.

 Measuring Lug Width

 Determining your case size is more straightforward.
 However, when it comes to changing your strap, the most essential measurement is lug width.
-This will help you determine the width of the bracelet or strap you need for your watch.
-The lugs are the two points that stick out from either side of the watch case.
-They allow the case to attach to the bracelet or strap.
+The lugs are the two points that stick out from either side of the watch case and allow the case to attach to the bracelet or strap.
+The lug width is the space between the two lugs, which will help you determine the width of the bracelet or strap you need for your watch.
 Just as you did with the watch case, you should measure the lug width in millimeters.
 It’s also important to note that you should not measure the width from the outer edge of the lugs.
 Instead, you’ll be measuring the inner space between the lugs.
 To do so, simply use your ruler to carefully and precisely determine the width between the inner edges of the lugs.

 Finding the Right Bracelet or Strap for Your Watch